piotr1204Essex/piotr1204Essex.github.io/machine_learning.md

 ### e-Portfolio Activity: Correlation and Regression

 When I started to look at the notebooks provided and I found my way around them, I realised very quickly that every change in data points can have an impact on correlation or regression.
 What caught my attention initially, was modifying the multiplier for the first data set, and as I was increasing the number, the correlation was flattening more and more.
-See attached two graphs for example:
+See below example:

 <div align="center">